Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 When did she move from the upper Lafourche to St.-Gabriel?
 Where did she meet her husband Blaise, who spent most of this time in LA at St.-Gabriel?

 02. Wall of Names, 29 (pl.
-7L), calls her Marguerite NOËL veuve ROQUEMONT, & lists her with her older sister; Robichaux, Acadians in St.-Malo, 640-41, Family No. 741, calls her Marie-Marguerite NOËL, her birth/baptismal record, gives her parents' names, says her godparents were Mathurin COCHERET & Mathurinne LANGUILLE, & says her family resided at St.-Servan from 1766-72; Robichaux, Acadian in Nantes, 138, Family No. 252, calls her Marie-Madeleine [NOËL], gives her parents' names, & details her family's participation in the Poitou settlement of the early 1770s; Robichaux, Acadian in Nantes, 151, Family No. 273, calls her Marie-Marguerite NOËL, says she was born in c1764, gives her parents' names, says she married Guillaume-Jean ROQUEMONT, "born about 1728 in the Parish of Saint-Vivien, diocese of Rouen," in c1784 but gives no place of marriage, says that her husband died "at age of 56 years" & was buried on 11 Nov 1784 at St.-Similien, Nantes, & details her & her sister's voyage to LA in 1785; Hébert, D., Acadian Families in Exile, 1785, 12-13, calls her Marguerite NOËL, veuve ROQUEMONT, age 21, on the embarkation list, calls her Marguerite NOËL, widow ROQUEMONT, age 21, on the complete listing, says she was in the 5th Family aboard La Bergère with her older sister, & lists the implements the Spanish gave to her & her sister after they reached LA; BRDR, 2:33, 565 (ASC-1, 162 & 163), the record of her second marriage, calls her Margarita NOËL, calls her husband Charles OQUAN (AUCOIN), does not give any parents' names or her first husband's name, & says the witnesses to her marriage were Olivier AUCOIN [his brother], Giuion MAZEROL, & Paul BELILE; BRDR, 6:496 (ASM-10, 13), her death/burial record, calls her Marguerite NOËL, "age 70 years a widow," but does not give her parents' names or her husband's name.
+7L), calls her Marguerite NOËL veuve ROQUEMONT, & lists her with her older sister; Robichaux, Acadians in St.-Malo, 640-41, Family No. 741, calls her Marie-Marguerite NOËL, her birth/baptismal record, gives her parents' names, says her godparents were Mathurin COCHERET & Mathurinne LANGUILLE, & says her family resided at St.-Servan from 1766-72; Robichaux, Acadian in Nantes, 138, Family No. 252, calls her Marie-Madeleine [NOËL], gives her parents' names, & details her family's participation in the Poitou settlement of the early 1770s; Robichaux, Acadian in Nantes, 151, Family No. 273, calls her Marie-Marguerite NOËL, says she was born in c1764, gives her parents' names, says she married Guillaume-Jean ROQUEMONT, "born about 1728 in the Parish of Saint-Vivien, diocese of Rouen," in c1784 but gives no place of marriage, says that her husband died "at age of 56 years" & was buried on 11 Nov 1784 at St.-Similien, Nantes, & details her & her sister's voyage to LA in 1785; Hébert, D., Acadian Families in Exile, 1785, 12-13, calls her Marguerite NOËL, veuve ROQUEMONT, age 21, on the embarkation list, calls her Marguerite NOËL, widow ROQUEMONT, age 21, on the complete listing, says she was in the 5th Family aboard La Bergère with her older sister, & lists the implements the Spanish gave to her & her sister after they reached LA; BRDR, 2:33, 565 (ASC-1, 162 & 163), the record of her second marriage, calls her Margarita NOËL, calls her husband Charles OQUAN (AUCOIN), does not give any parents' names or her first husband's name, & says the witnesses to her marriage were Olivier AUCOIN [his brother], Giuion MAZEROL, & Paul BELILE; BRDR, 6:496 (ASM-10, 13), her death/burial record, calls her Marguerite NOËL, "age 70 years a widow," but does not give her parents' names or mention a husband.
 See also Robichaux, Bayou Lafourche, 1770-98, 22, 66, 106, 115, 154.

 She certainly preferred to marry older men.
 Her first husband was 56 & she was only 20 when they married, so he was old enough to be her father.
 He was, in fact, only 3 years younger than her father.
 Her husband must have died on the eve of her going to LA.
 They probably had no children.
 Her second husband was 39 & she was 22 when they married.
 She gave him children, but none of their sons created families of their own; their daughters, however, married into the DAIGLE, HÉBERT, LANDRY, & LE BLANC families.
 She became a widow again in Jan 1805, when her husband Charles died at Ascension in his late 50s.